gxf1212/notes/research/MD-fundamentals.md

 4. delete命令！

-5. must use cmd to align small molecules
+5. must use cmd to align small molecules (not always use)

    ```
    align mol1, mol2